michaelluang/program-in-assembly/README.md

 The machine use the **stack** to pass procedure arguments, to store return information, to save registers for late restoration, and for local storage.

+Linux starts the stack from location 0xbfffffff and grows it downwards.

 The topmost stack frame is delimited by two pointers, with register **%ebp** serving as the **frame pointer**, and **%esp** serving as the **stack pointer**.

 The stack discipline provides a mechanism where an invocation of a function has its own *private* storage for state information(save values for the return location, frame pointer and callee-save registers).